romeerez/react-local-storage-manager/README.md

 Multiple React components will be kept in sync, localStorage values are synchronized between browser tabs

+When using it in Next.js on server side it won't throw any errors, it just won't save anything to localStorage as there is no localStorage on server side.

 Check out this example on [codepen](https://codesandbox.io/s/clever-night-zugq9?file=/src/App.tsx)

 Another example use case for 'Cart' with [zod](https://github.com/colinhacks/zod) for validation: